the-turing-way/the-turing-way/book/website/communication/blogs/blogs-personal-stories.md

 ## 4. What tools/software do you use most to produce your blog?

-Primarily Wordpress, I use Mailchimp to send out a newsletter (only if there are any new posts) and Canva if I make graphics (but usually I'm too lazy).
+Primarily WordPress, I use Mailchimp to send out a newsletter (only if there are any new posts) and Canva if I make graphics (but usually I'm too lazy).
-Wordpress shares my new posts to Twitter and LinkedIn.
+WordPress shares my new posts to Twitter and LinkedIn.

 ## 5. Do you have any top tips for other people that might be interested in starting a blog?

 Make it a habit to post something, review after a while to see what kind of tags/categories you seem to use more often, and which kinds get more responses.

-## 6. Do you have any tips of things to avoid?
+## 6. Do you have any tips on things to avoid?

 Don't fall into the "X step simple formula for bloggers" which is optimized to create short content with lots of clicks.
 There are lots of types of "real" blogs there that do not do this, and which have dedicated readers.